American citizens continue to be targeted by criminal and terrorist groups worldwide.

 Hostage US supports these families and former hostages through personal tailored support.

 We are an entirely independent and confidential support service without any ties to government or political influence.
 Services for families of hostage victims are lacking in the US and we fill that gap.
 We are not duplicating support available elsewhere in cases such as child abduction or domestic kidnaps, but we are addressing a growing need to support families of US citizens taken hostage abroad.

-We serve all family members in the US who reach out for support and continue with support for the hostage when they return home.
+We serve all family members in the US who reach out for support during a kidnapping and continue to support both the family and the hostage once the hostage returns home.
 Our services are delivered free of charge and in confidence.
 Our focus is on the family – we are family first and family last.